👉ALL PAGES- LINKS INDEX👀Geography writes strategy

 among three major plates:

-- the Arabian Plate
+- The Arabian Plate

 - the Nubian (African) Plate